he1l0sec/zhongcai.ren/README.md

 # zhongcai.ren
-This project is for  sourcre sharing inside CUFE based on nexusPHP.
+This project is for  source sharing inside CUFE based on nexusPHP.